 For the macOS users, the installation directory will be,

 For the Linux operating system users, Steam downloads the files to,

 So, in order to backup your Steam games manually, all you have to do is copying the contents of this directory to some other places like an external hard drive or something.
-If you have enough space on your system itself the process is much more easy.
-Just copy paste the games you want to backup from the above listed directory and you are good to go.
-The games you chosen will be backed up and ready to be restored whenever you decide to play the game again.
+If you have enough space on your system itself, the process is much easier.
+Just copy and paste the games you want to backup from the above listed directory, and you are good to go.
+The games you have chosen will be backed up and ready to be restored whenever you decide to play the game again.

 Now, you have the backup of the files, but what about the save games?
 It doesn’t get stored in these directories.
 You should backup the save games to perceive the progress you made in these games.
 Here are the directories of the Steam save games.